Nawaz Sharif: Coup, trial, and exile

 The military placed Nawaz on trial for "kidnapping, attempted murder, hijacking and terrorism and corruption".
 In a speedy trial, the military court convicted Nawaz and gave him a life sentence.
 Reports surfaced that Nawaz had nearly been sentenced to execution.
 His leading defence lawyer, Iqbal Raad, was gunned down in Karachi in mid-March.
 Nawaz's defence team blamed the military for providing inadequate protection.
 The military court proceedings were widely accused of being a show trial.

 Nawaz was also tried for tax evasion on the purchase of a helicopter worth US$1 million.
 The Lahore High Court agreed to acquit him if he could prove his innocence, but Nawaz was unable to cite any substantial evidence.
 He was ordered to pay a fine of US$400,000 on grounds of tax evasion, and he was sentenced to 14 years of imprisonment.

 Pakistan and Saudi Arabia, under Nawaz and King Fahd, had enjoyed extremely close business and cultural relations that is sometimes attributed as a special relationship.
 Saudi Arabia was shocked at the news of the coup.
 Amid pressure by Fahd and US President Bill Clinton, the military court avoided a death sentence for Sharif.
 Fahd had expressed concern that the death sentence would provoke intense ethnic violence in Pakistan as had happened in the 1980s following the execution of Zulfikar Ali Bhutto.
 Under an agreement facilitated by Saudi Arabia, Nawaz was placed in exile for the next 10 years, and agreed not to take part in politics in Pakistan for 21 years.
 He also forfeited property worth US$8.3 million (£5.7 million) and paid a fine of US$500,000.
 Musharraf wrote in his memoirs that, without the intervention of Fahd, Sharif would have been executed.
 Nawaz travelled to Jeddah, Saudi Arabia, where he was taken to a residence managed and controlled by the Saudi government, and provided a Saudi loan to establish a steel mill.

+In late 2005, when Pakistan and Israel began discussions, Al Jazeera reported that Sharif had said he had no objections with Pakistan establishing relations with Israel.

-Return to Pakistan
+Return to Pakistan and national politics

 Failed attempt in Islamabad

 The Supreme Court of Pakistan ruled on 23 August 2007 that Nawaz and his brother, Shehbaz Sharif, were free to return to Pakistan.
 Both vowed to return soon.
 On 8 September, Lebanese politician Saad Hariri and Saudi intelligence chief Prince Muqrin bin Abdul-Aziz held an unprecedented joint press conference at Army Combatant Generals Headquarters (GHQ) to discuss how Nawaz's return would affect relations.
 Muqrin expressed hope that Nawaz would continue with the agreement to not return for 10 years, but said "these little things do not affect relations".

 Two days later, Nawaz returned from exile in London to Islamabad.
 He was prevented from leaving the aeroplane and he was deported to Jeddah, Saudi Arabia, within hours.
 His political career appeared to be over.